-DWCL envisions itself as a prestigious service-oriented Catholic educational institution with qualified, competent, and committed academic and administrative personnel producing globally competitive graduates guided by moral values and the core values of excellence. professionalism, service, justice, peace, and integrity of creation.
+DWCL envisions itself as a prestigious service-oriented Catholic educational institution with qualified, competent, and committed academic personnel administrative producing globally competitive graduates guided by moral values and the core values of excellence. professionalism. service, justice, peace, and integrity of creation.

 In accepting students to the institution, DWCL is guided by the principle of inclusivity, ensuring that individuals have equal opportunities for educational growth and respecting their diverse needs, abilities, and characteristics.
-Its student servicesand campus ministryactivities complement the academic programs helping the students attain holistic development.
+Its student services and campus ministry activities complement the academic programs in helping the students attain holistic development.

-DWCL maintains a dynamic research culture, as evidenced by its regular publication of Pananaw, the institutional peer-reviewed journal, and monographs of studies conducted by the facultyand students.
+DWCL maintains a dynamic research culture, as evidenced by its regular publication of Pananaw, the institutional peer-reviewed journal, and monographs of studies conducted by the faculty and students.